 ELPA21 is a group of states producing tests to measure the language development of English language learners (ELLs).
 ELPA21 was awarded a $9.1 million, four-year Enhanced Assessment Grant from the U.S. Department of Education in September 2012.

-ELPA21 includes 10 states: Arkansas, Iowa, Kansas, Louisiana, Nebraska, Ohio, Oregon, South Carolina, Washington, and West Virginia.
+The ELPA21 states are Arkansas, Iowa, Nebraska, Ohio, Oregon, Washington, and West Virginia.